of Medical Students & Residents

 Future Oncology Resident at UCSF

 Dr. Horatio “Tio” Thomas is a intern physician at Kaiser Permanent in Oakland and will complete his residency in Radiation Oncology at the University of California-San Francisco.
 His research interests include identifying predictors of clinical outcomes of radiation therapy, reducing radiation toxicity, and improving educational experiences of residents.
-He completed her M.D. and M.M.Sc. in Medical Education at Harvard Medical School.
+He completed his M.D. and M.M.Sc. in Medical Education at Harvard Medical School.
 During medical school, he began exploring outcomes of patients with rare aggressive breast cancers and toxicities associated with prostate cancer treatment.
 He also researched how the experiences provided by residency programs help residents develop their careers.
 Prior to his M.D., Tio graduated from Harvard College with an A.B. in Chemistry and Physical Biology investigating orphan receptors as an HMMI IDEAS scholar.
 He has served on the curriculum committee at Harvard Medical School and has served on the board member on several non-profit involving higher education and medical education.
 In he free time, he enjoys cycling, backpacking, cookings, reading, and listening to pop & indie music.

 Questions?
 Contact us at email@example.com